 05:32 I really owe a short introduction of this man to you.
 This is Richard Kelly who was born 100 years ago, which is the reason I bring him up now, because it's kind of an anniversary year.
 In the 1930s, Richard Kelly was the first person to really describe a methodology of modern lighting design.
 And he coined three terms, which are "focal glow," "ambient luminescence" and "play of the brilliants" -- three very distinctly different ideas about light in architecture that all together make up this beautiful experience.

-07:26 And then finally, Kelly's play of brilliants attitude, that really some play of the skyline of Hong Kong, or perhaps the chandelier in the opera house, or in the theater here, which is a decoration, the icing on the cake, something playful, something that is just an addition to the architectural environment, I would say.
+07:26 And then finally, Kelly's play of brilliants added to that really some play, I think, of the skyline of Hong Kong, or perhaps the chandelier in the opera house, or in the theater here, which is the decoration, the icing on the cake, something playful, something that is just an addition to the architectural environment, I would say.
 These three distinct elements, together, make a lighting environment that helps us to feel better.
 And we can only create these out of darkness.
 And I will explain that further.
-And I guess that is something that Richard Kelly, here on the left, was explaining to Ludwig Mies Van der Rohe.
+And I guess that is something that Richard Kelly, here on the left, was explaining to Ludwig Mies van Der Rohe.
 And behind them, you see that Seagram Building that later turned into an icon of modern lighting design.

 09:37 So light is, of course, for social interaction also -- to create relationships with all the features around us.
 It is the place where we gather around when we have to say something to each other.
 And it is all about this planet.
 But when you look at this planet at night, it looks like this.
 And I think this is the most shocking image in my talk today.
 Because all this light here goes up to the sky.
 It never reaches the ground where it was meant for.
 It never is to the benefit of people.
 It only spoils the darkness.
 So at a global scale, it looks like this.
 And, I mean, that is quite amazing, what you see here -- how much light goes up into the sky and never reaches the ground.
 Because if we look at the Earth the way it should be, it would be something like this very inspiring image where darkness is for our imagination and for contemplation and to help us to relate to everything.

-11:16 It's not that long ago that our lighting was just done with these kinds of lamps.
-And of course, we had the metal halide lamps and fluorescent lamps and things like that.
+11:17 It's not that long ago that our lighting was just done with these kinds of lamps.
+And of course, we had the metal-halide lamps and fluorescent lamps and things like that.
 Now we have LED, but here you see the latest one, and you see how incredibly small it is.
-And this is exactly what offers us a unique opportunity because this tiny, tiny size allows us to put the light wherever we really need it.
+And this is exactly what offers us a unique opportunity, because this tiny, tiny size allows us to put the light wherever we really need it.
 And we can actually leave it out where it's not needed at all and where we can preserve darkness.
 So that is a really interesting proposition, I think, and a new way of lighting the architectural environment with our well-being in mind.
-The problem is though that I wanted to explain to you how this really works -- but I can have four of these on my finger, so you would not to be able to really see them.
+The problem is, though, that I wanted to explain to you how this really works -- but I can have four of these on my finger, so you would not be able to really see them.
 So I asked our laboratory to do something about it, and they said, "Well, we can do something."
 They created for me the biggest LED in the world especially for TEDx in Amsterdam.

 16:33 Thank you very much.